tduniec/backstage-timesaver-plugin/plugins/time-saver-backend/README.md

 ```

-3. Generate and specify an static token for communication against the scaffolder using service to service authentication.
-Please have in mind that the plugin looks for time-saver as the subject.
+3. Generate and specify a static token for communication with the scaffold using service-to-service authentication.
+This can be retrieved using the subject `time-saver` with the configuration object.

 ```yaml
 backend: